datagrok-ai/public/help/develop/admin/deploy/deploy-docker-swarm.md

    docker swarm join-token manager
    ```

-3. From manager node set labels to all nodes in swarm cluster.
+3. From the manager node set labels to all nodes in the swarm cluster.

    1. List all nodes: